-Beside password authentication you can use your public SSH keys to authenticate yourself with a variety of fortrabbit services — such as deploying via Git, accessing live logs and remote MySQL access.
-SSH key authentication is more secure and more convenient, once setup.
-This article will help setting up your SSH keys.
+Besides password authentication you can use SSH keys to authenticate with fortrabbit services, including deploying via Git, accessing live logs and remote MySQL access.
+SSH key authentication is more secure and arguably more convenient.

-- Create an SSH key pair consisting of public and private key.
+- Create an SSH key pair consisting of a public and a private key

 - Save the public key with your fortrabbit Account

 And hopefully explain the main concepts behind ssh-keys in simple terms.

 SSH public key authentication is more secure than plain old passwords.
 The main concept is that instead of a short password, one uses a key file which is virtually impossible to guess.
 You give us the public part of your key and when logging in it will be used, together with the private key and username, to verify your identity.

 It's more secure than password authentication and also more convenient, once it is set up.
 SSH key authentication is very common and is used by service providers including BitBucket, GitHub, AWS, Google, Microsoft and virtually everyone else.

 The public part of the key, ending in